Custom Plugins V2

 -

-In IDP, go to Configure and select Layout from the left sidebar.
+In IDP, go to Configure and select Layout.

 -

-Select the layout you want to add the plugin to for the intended entity kind and entity type.
+Select the layout for your intended entity kind and type (for example,

 -